finos/perspective/docs/md/installation.md

-Perspective can be loaded directly from [unpkg.com](https://unpkg.com/@finos/perspective-viewer), which is the easiest way to get started with Perspective in the browser, and absolutely perfect for spinning up quick instances of `perspective-viewer`.
+Perspective can be loaded directly from [unpkg.com](https://unpkg.com/@finos/perspective-viewer), which is the easiest way to get started with Perspective in the browser and perfect for spinning up quick instances of `perspective-viewer`.
 An example is demonstrated in [`superstore-arrow.html`](https://github.com/finos/perspective/blob/master/examples/simple/superstore-arrow.html), which loads a dataset stored in the Apache Arrow format using the `Fetch` API.